Don Hickey presents...

 Celebrity Artist: Ronald Suchiu

 Ronald Suchiu is one of the world′s most unique artists.
 He masters and blends realistic art with surreal art.
-He weaves emotions into his paintings with color, reflections and light.
+He weaves emotions into his paintings with colour, reflections and light.
 He was born to create art.

 Suchiu is no stranger with the press having done numerous magazine and newspaper articles, along with TV and Radio shows.
 He is your true artist, a little quirky, at times abstract in his thinking, his wife says he has several personalities, yet he is very confident with the public, and he somehow always makes you feel like an old friend.